 The construction of the access/coal haul road will require causeways to be constructed at the watercourse crossings of One Mile Creek and Phillips Creek.
 The watercourse crossings would be constructed with consideration of the Accepted Development Requirements for Operational Work that is Constructing or Raising Waterway Barrier Works (DAF 2018) using box culverts to permit navigation of fish during low flow events and maintaining fish passage across the Project area.
-It is noted that the disturbance required to support construction of the Phillips Creek crossing will be approximately 100 m wide.
-This width is required to facilitate excavation and grading of the channel bed, to maintain existing flow velocities through this section of stream (including the proposed culverts).
-Revegetation works will be undertaken as part of culvert construction activity, with causeways and culverts to remain post mine closure.
+It is noted that the sloped excavated edges of the entrance and exit of the causeway extend to a total width of 100m at the widest point across the banks of the watercourse.
+This is the minimum disturbance width required to provide acceptable slope of the causeway edges Revegetation works will be undertaken as part of culvert construction activity, with causeways and culverts to remain post mine closure.